-Since 1903, elections have been brief with conclaves averaging three days, and the last two conclaves lasting one day, electing Pope Benedict XVI on the fourth ballot and Pope Francis on the fifth ballot.
+Since 1903, elections have been brief with conclaves averaging three days, and the last two conclaves lasted one day, electing Pope Benedict XVI on the fourth ballot and Pope Francis on the fifth ballot.
 A quick conclave demonstrates unity of mind and purpose, and may denote an efficacious influence of the Holy Ghost, whereas a slow conclave signals dissension that might undermine a future pope’s standing.
-The cardinals of the 2013 conclave were motivated to make a decision, quick and clean, because General Congregations reached a consensus before voting.
+The cardinals of the 2013 conclave were motivated to make a quick decision, because General Congregations reached a consensus before voting.

-The recent history of conclave voting has also shown that if the momentum for the early favorite breaks, the electors readily find another candidate likely to gain consensus quickly and win fast.
-Group dynamics surely play a part in any conclave, but the Spirit blows where He will.
-The cardinals of the 2013 conclave probably heeded to the Spirit of God, for there was no favorite candidate and Pope Francis emerged on the fifth ballot.
+The recent history of conclave voting has shown if the momentum for the early favorite breaks, the electors readily find another candidate likely to gain consensus quickly and win fast.
+Group dynamics surely play a part in any conclave, but the Spirit blows as He wills.
+The cardinals of the 2013 conclave probably heeded to the Spirit of God, because without favorite candidate Pope Francis emerged on the fifth ballot.